colinaut/dice-roller/README.md

 [Demo Page](https://colinaut.github.io/dice-roller/)

+## Usage

+Install the dice-roller.js script and add the <code>&lt;dice-roller>&lt;/dice-roller></code> to your html.
+Clicking on the dice makes them roll.
+You can change the dice and how they are totaled using the attributes.
+More detailed instructions TBD.

+### Attributes

+1.  dice: string comma separated list of dice to roll (i.e., "6,8,10,6")
+2.  total: how the total is arrived at
+3.  modifier: + or - after dice are rolled
+4.  bonus-die: additional die added after dice are summed up
+5.  difficulty: number required for success
+6.  size: visual size of dice

 ## Installation

 Add the dice-roller.js script to your web site, then add the `<dice-roller></dice-roller>` web component to your html.